 A Cash Flow Statement provides an overview of a company’s revenues and expenses.
 Cash flow statements are used to get an aggregate of a company’s revenue streams as well as expenses.
+Please follow and like us:

 The question of moving forward at a rapid rate is a critical one.
 Timing and an intelligent analysis of your business performance is key here.
 Here are the reasons why the element of speed will be critical for your business in the coming year.
+Please follow and like us:

 Every business no matter how good the product may be, or how much funding they have are bound to have some trouble if their cash flow management is off.
 A company’s cash flow is dependent on timely invoice payments from their customers.
 A 2016 survey by Atradius on B2B Payments in APAC showed that Indian businesses face a delay of 65 days on an average to receive payments from the day of invoicing.
 The business struggles to stay afloat when these payments are delayed.
 This is one crucial aspect of any business that can spell success or doom for them.
 Here we outline some of the most common cash flow mistakes small business owners should stay clear of to avoid jeopardising their survival.